 - Initiation dose (never skip this): 2mg/week or lower

 There is no approved FDA dose yet.
 Approval is expected in 2027.
 Everything below reflects Phase 2 and Phase 3 trial protocols and community experience.
+For a cross-referenced overview of the retatrutide dosage protocol with reconstitution and syringe-unit tables maintained separately, the PeptideDosage protocol hub is a useful complement.

 Phase 2 vs Phase 3 Protocol: What Changed?